NinaDaPraia/Nina/README.md

 ##### Database connection settings

-  The following variables are available so you can set the database connection settings according to your needs:
+  The following variables are available if you need to adjust the database connection settings according to your needs:

     | Variable          | Default value |
     | --------------------------------- |